sfuxy2283/serverless-timer-client/README.md

 * elapsed - elapsed time when the timer had been working before.
 * runningSience - the time that a start button was clicked.

-## How the app calculate timer from the data
+### How the app calculate timer from the data
 1. When timer components are mounted, the app fetches data from database and pass the data to state of timer component.
-1. User push the start button on the timer.
+1. On the timer the elapsed is displayed.
-1. Timer component calculates elapsed time add elapsed from the state and substraction of now and the time when start button was clicked (elapsed + (now - runningSince).
+1. Timer component calculates elapsed time add elapsed from the state and substraction of now and the time when start button was clicked (elapsed + (now - runningSince)).
 1. Timer is updated every 500 milisecons whenever updated, new elapsed time is calculated.

 ### Start timer
 Now - sinceFrom